 Michela Musolino grew up in a household where Sicilian dialect was spoken so the children wouldn't be able to understand the adults' conversations.
 The sounds of that language were like music to Michela and she fell in love with them.
-Listening to those sounds made her curious, hungry to understand and determined to join in the conversations.
+Listening made her curious, hungry to understand, and determined to join in the conversations.
 On trips back to Sicily, she'd become enamored of the traditional folk songs and began to collect them, scouring tape bins with her dad trying to find recordings she didn't already have.
-Years later, she'd join the NYC -based theatre company, I Giullari di Piazza, and for three years performed with them Southern-Italian folk music and dance.
+Years later, she'd join the NYC -based theatre company, I Giullari di Piazza, Southern-Italian folk music and dance for three years with them .

-Once Michela started her journey as a performer, she was surprised and delighted to learn that her paternal grandmother played the frame drum and her great-grandmother was known for her drumming and dancing! ( check through the blog posts...those stories are in there somewhere...)
+Once Michela started her journey as a performer, she was surprised and delighted when her father told her that her grandmother played the frame drum and her great-grandmother was known for her drumming and dancing!

 Michela Musolino studied commedia dell'arte with two great Romans, actress Lydia Biondi and director/actor Enzo Aronica.
 Working with producer, Paola Bellu, Musolino acted and sang in commedia performances and was directed by Aronica in a bilingual version of Goldoni's The Coffee Shop.
 Bellu proposed a one-woman-show for Musolino and asked her to pick the twelve songs she loved to sing the most...they were all Sicilian songs.
 Working with Bellu, Michela performed in such NYC venues as the Rainbow Room at Rockefeller Center and St Mark's Church in the Bowery.